Last updated: April 23, 2025

 LEARN MORE: Is home equity line of credit (HELOC) interest tax deductible?

 Are you planning for home improvements?
-Discover® Home Loans offers low, fixed rates on home equity loans between $35,000 and $300,000 with $0 costs due at closing.
+Discover Home Loans offers low, fixed rates on home equity loans between $35,000 and $300,000 (2nd Lien) with $0 costs due at closing.

 Your next steps

-Be sure to speak with a financial adviser and tax professional about the tax laws and how they affect you.
-While some borrowers will not realize a tax deduction, home equity loans offer low rates may still make them an attractive lending option.
-Consider using resources like online calculators that may help you decide on the next steps in your financial journey.
+Be sure to speak with a financial adviser and tax professional about tax laws and how they affect you.
+Also, consider using resources like online calculators that may help you decide on the next steps in your financial journey.

 $0 Application Fees.